nour-farhat/PennyPlanner/README.md

 STEPS TO WRITE THE README:

-Project's Title
+Expense tracking and budget management in PennyPlanner

+Project Description

+PennyPlanner is a user-friendly application designed to help students meticulously monitor their expenditures through personalised categories.
+This tool empowers users to effortlessly manage their budgets, paving the way for them to achieve their savings objectives.
-Project Description (What your application does, Why you used the technologies you used, Some of the challenges you faced and features you hope to implement in the future.)
+(write this later when we get full code(Why you used the technologies you used, Some of the challenges you faced and features you hope to implement in the future.))

-Table of Contents (Optional)

 How to Install and Run the Project ( description of how to get the development environment set and running)

+To execute the project, place the code into an integrated development environment (IDE) such as PyCharm or Colab, install the required packages, and run the application.
 How to Use the Project

-Include Credits
+Credits

-Add a License
+Clementine Mathieu
+Daniel Teixidor
+Jimena Navarro
+Rakan Hourani
+Nour Farhat

+License?

 Include Tests